Mount Ouray

 Mount Ouray is a high and prominent mountain summit in the far southern Sawatch Range of the Rocky Mountains of North America.
 The 4255.4 m thirteener is located in San Isabel National Forest, 12.0 km west (bearing 270°) of Poncha Pass, Colorado, United States, on the boundary between Chaffee and Saguache counties.
 The mountain was named in honor of Ute Chief Ouray.

 Mountain

 Mount Ouray makes up the southern tip of Sawatch Mountains, rising 7,000 feet above the Arkansas River Valley.
 Monarch Pass is four miles northwest of the peak.

 The mountain is named after the Ute Chief Ouray.
-Nearby Mount Chipeta, just over a mile to the northwest of Mount Ouray, is named after Chief Ouray's wife.
+Nearby Chipeta Mountain, just over a mile to the northwest of Mount Ouray, is named after Chief Ouray's wife.